 Special Committee Chair: Tasha Lewis, Department of Fiber Science and Apparel Design, College of Human Ecology

-Community Partners: Parsons the New School of Design Professor Laura Sansone and Suzanne Dvells, Ironwood Hill Sheep Farm, Blind Buck Angora Goats, Nistock Cotswold Sheep Farm, Orchard View Lincoln Longwool, Laughing Goat Fiber Farm, Nyala Farm Alpacas, St. Mary’s on-the-Hill Cashmere, Hidden Alpaca Acres Farm, Guard Farm
+Community Partners: Parsons the New School of Design Professor Laura Sansone and Suzanne Dvells, Ironwood Hill Sheep Farm, Blind Buck Angora Goats, Nistock Cotswold Sheep Farm, Orchard View Farm, Laughing Goat Fiber Farm, Nyala Farm Alpacas, St. Mary’s On-the-Hill Cashmere, Hidden Alpaca Acres Farm, Guard Farm

 Graduate Student: Diana Freed, information science